patzinak/coursera-capstone-project/report.md

 Ski resorts might be interested in knowing the expected market value for the lift ticket at their resorts, to achieve any competitive advantage.
 This is especially relevant as the ski prices changes at least on an annual basis.
-The ability to relailbly evaluate market prices is important in dynamic pricing.
+The ability to relailbly evaluate market prices is important for dynamic pricing.
-If any influence of the off-mountain infrastructure on the lift ticket prices is found, the resorts may consider investing into new venue development to improve the perceived resort values and justify further increase of the ticket prices.
+If any influence of the off-mountain infrastructure on the lift ticket prices is found, the resorts may consider investing heavily into new venue development to improve the perceived resort value and justify further increase of the ticket prices.

 Skiers and snowboarders might be interested in knowing